 GEOL-153 Big Sky Geology

 This course in geology is based in southwest Montana.
 Southwest Montana offers superb field exposures and is within driving distance of outstanding geological localities including Yellowstone National Park and Craters of the Moon National Monument.
 This course fulfills the physical science core requirement, and emphasizes outdoor, field-based investigation and learning.
-Students will be introduced to the breadth of geological study leading to responsible Christian appreciation and stewardship of Earth, including rocks and minerals, landforms and surficial processes, geological hazards, and natural resources.
+Students will be introduced to the breadth of geological study leading to responsible Christian appreciation and stewardship of Earth, including rocks and minerals, landforms and surficial processes, geo-logical hazards, and natural resources.
 Field activities are an important part of each day and the field experience will complement morning lecture and lab activities.
 As a graded course, exams will cover lecture and text, and students will be required to complete lab assignments, construct a written field log, and choose a special field project.
-Not open to students who have completed Geology/Geography 120, Geology 151or Geology 112.
+Course includes four evening sessions in April.
+Not open to students who have completed Geography 120, Geology 151 or Geology 112.